stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ![About this Mac](https://github.com/stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/raw/master/images/About_Mac.png)

-I have been using Apple hardware and software since 1996.
-MacOS is the best OS to meet my requirements.
+I have been using Apple hardware and software since 1996 for macOS has been the best OS to meet my needs.
 My first computer was a PowerBook 150.
-Since then, I used mostly Apple mobile solutions.
-PowerBook G3, PowerBook Titanium, bunch of MacBook Pro 13" and 15".
+Since then, I used mostly Apple mobile solutions: PowerBook G3, PowerBook Titanium, bunch of MacBook Pro 13" and 15".
-But I'm really unhappy with my latest MacBook Pro 2017.
-Useless keyboard with arrow keys designed for Tinker Bell?
-Zero ability to upgrade up to 32Gb RAM back then in 2017.
+But, I'm really dissatisfied with the latest MacBook Pro 2017 as it has a useless keyboard with arrow keys designed for Tinker Bell and zero ability to upgrade up to 32Gb RAM back then in 2017.
 Yes.
 I know.
 This is 100% Intel failure.
-Just like performance and thermal issues Intel CPU had for last 6 years.
+Just like performance and thermal issues the Intel CPU had for the last 6 years.
 Intel just doesn’t care about the mobile CPU market anymore.

-So finally I make decision to switch to dark side and hackintosh good enough notebook.
-After some research I selected Razer Blade Advanced for this purpose.
-Maybe the best combo of design (!) and performance and upgradability.
+So, finally, I made a decision to go to the dark side and to switch to the hackintosh notebook.
+After doing some research, I selected Razer Blade Advanced.
+This has, perhaps, the best combo of design (!), performance and upgradability.

 **Purpose**